shapeoko/Docs/content/index.md

 Thank you for supporting Project Shapeoko, an opensource CNC machine which may be used for milling, lasercutting, 3D printing, cutting fabric, &c.
 The work area is approximately 12" x 12" x 3.5" and precision is dependent upon the belts, pulleys, motors and electronics which are selected (for the default SO2, that is 1/40th of a mm along X and Y, 1/320th of a mm along Z ([ShapeOko 2 Grbl Configuration page](http://www.shapeoko.com/wiki/index.php/Grbl_Configuration)).
 ShapeOko is named after the **Shape**ways 3D printing and the Pon**oko** laser cutting services and was initially launched on [Kickstarter](http://www.kickstarter.com/projects/edwardrford/project-shapeoko-a-300-complete-cnc-machine?ref=live).

-The following pages are filled with all the information you need to assemble your Shapeoko 2 desktop CNC machine.
+The following pages are filled with the information you need to assemble your Shapeoko 2 desktop CNC machine.
+Please read through them in advance, and make note of things to check and verify before beginning assembly.
 If you have any difficulties with assembly, please check the ShapeOko [wiki](http://www.shapeoko.com/wiki) and [forums](http://www.shapeoko.com/forum/index.php).

 ###Overview